210222-reston-java-msa/demos/week1/README.md

 19. Explain how inheritance works in JS

-20. What does the "this" keyword refer to?
+20. What does the `this` keyword refer to?

 21. Explain the concept of lexical scope